 Step 1: Get to know your Dragonflies & Damselflies

 Guidance on how to identify Irish dragonfly and damselfly species is available in our Dragonflies & Damselflies section of this site.
 Do you have one of our handy pocket guides?
 If not, you can buy them from our online shop.
-We also offer workshops where we teach dragonfly survey and identification skills.
-To see if a workshop is coming to a place near you, please see the current list of workshops in our News & Events section.
+You can also improve your identification skills using our online training modules in identification of Irish Dragonflies and Damselflies.

-You are free to survey any freshwater body, whether it be a lake, reservoir, stream, river, canal, bog, fen or garden pond!
+Please survey any freshwater body, whether it be a lake, reservoir, stream, river, canal, bog, fen or garden pond.
 Be realistic about what you can cover in the time available.
 Please ensure that the water body is safe to access and, where the water body is on private land, please seek permission from the landowner before conducting the survey.

-For the Dragonfly Monitor surveys we ask that you complete a minimum of four surveys at each site.
-Two surveys must be conducted in May or June and two more surveys must be completed between July and early September.
+For the Dragonfly Monitor surveys we ask that you complete a four surveys at each site.
+Two surveys are conducted between mid May to the end of June and two surveys are completed between July and early September.

 As with any wildlife survey, it pays to take account of any risks or hazards at you proposed survey site.
 As you will be surveying near water, you should be mindful of the risks of tripping or falling into the water.
 This survey does not require you to get your feet wet or enter the water under any circumstances.
 Only approach the waters edge if it is safe to do so, and consider wearing a life jacket or buoyancy aid if surveying near deep water.